 Created in 2015, the Career Skills Program (CSP) allows retiring and separating Soldiers to participate in skills training during their transitional period to improve their civilian employment options.
 The program’s focus is on pre-apprenticeship/apprenticeships, on-the-job training, internships, job shadowing, and other types of employment skills training during the last 180 days of service.

-After military service, with over 93 percent placement rate of more than 30 thousand Soldiers having attended.
+After military service, with over 93 percent placement rate of more than 30,000 Soldiers having attended.
 While participating in CSP, Soldiers may accrue personal expenses due to travel, tools/supplies, lodging, food, and more.

 How Will AER Help?

-Army Emergency Relief has committed $3 million in grants to support Soldiers approved for participation in CSP.
+Army Emergency Relief has committed $3 million in grants to support Soldiers approved for participation in the U.S. Army’s Career Skills Program.
 AER’s support of CSP further expands its commitment to the Army’s number one priority: People.
+Assistance may be provided as a grant up to $500 for participation in a local CONUS CSP, a grant up to $1000 for participation in a non-local CONUS CSP, and a grant up to $1500 for Soldiers traveling from OCONUS to participate in a CONUS CSP.
+Exceptions may apply to those who request it.

-The CSP Assistance program may cover costs related to CSP as follows:
+AER Assistance may cover costs related to CSP as follows:

 - Travel Expenses (airfare or fuel)